Azure/terraform-azurerm-avm-utl-regions/README.md

 Description: `null` means no filter is applied, `true` means only regions that are recommended are returned, and `false` means only regions that are not recommended are returned.

-NOTE: Set the legacy `recommended_filter` variable to `false` to ensure this works as expected.

 Type: `bool`

 Default: `null`